rl-institut/tier_spatial_planning/README.md

 # PeopleSun WP4 geospatial tool

-This geospatial computer tool is part PeopleSun project (peoplesun.org).
+This geospatial computer tool is part of the PeopleSun project (peoplesun.org).
-The project contains a webapp that wraps tools to optimize off-grid systems based on a webmapp.
+The project contains a webapp that wraps tools to optimize off-grid systems based on a webmap.

 The features of the tool are the following: